Hijab and dagger

 Egyptians rightly criticise the and discrimination against Muslims in Europe.
 But this criticism overlooks two pertinent facts: that Muslims often have more freedom of conscience in Europe than they do in Egypt, and that non-Muslims can also be the victims of enormous prejudice in Egypt.

-Copts have to deal with a lot of unofficial prejudice and even some institutionalised discrimination in Egypt, while converts to are ostracised and sometimes even persecuted, as the current case of Maher el-Gohary illustrates.
+Copts have to deal with a lot of unofficial prejudice and even some institutionalised discrimination in Egypt, while converts to Christianity are ostracised and sometimes even persecuted, as the current case of Maher el-Gohary illustrates.
 This does not mean that all Egyptian Muslims are anti-Christian – in fact, most are pretty tolerant.
 The same can be said of European attitudes towards Muslims.

 I'm as outraged as any Egyptian by the ugly murder of Marwa el-Sherbini.
 But if Egyptians want better justice for Muslims in Europe, then they should start at home and demand more justice for non-Muslims in Egypt.